 Understanding Dropbox's Unusual Options Activity

-Shares of Dropbox (NASDAQ:DBX) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $30.75.
+Shares of Dropbox (NASDAQ:DBX) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $30.8.

 - Sentiment: NEUTRAL